bitshares/bitshares1-core/tests/acceptance_tests/README.md

 ### Troubleshooting

-All rpc calls are dumped to features.log, so if something went wrong examine features.log - this may give you some idea.
+All rpc calls are dumped to tmp/lastrun.log, so if something went wrong examine lastrun.log - this may give you some idea.

 Also you can always start from scratch by removing ./tmp dir